betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 ### General Stage 2 SAFETY Considerations

-- The failsafe system will activate and de-activate without regard to the current throttle or stick position.
-When the failsafe intervention is aborted (RC signal restored/failsafe switch set to OFF) the current throttle and stick positions will be applied to the craft!

-- If you land and turn your transmitter off before powering down your quad, it could be on the ground with motors stopped, and those motors and props could spin again.
-Take care when using `Landing Mode`, particularly with the `MOTOR_STOP` feature. **The props may spin up without warning**, when failsafe activates in Landing mode!
+- Keep the radio on, and the sticks in the disarmed position, until the quad is powered down.
+- When signal is restored while in Stage 2 Landing mode, or when restoring normal control after a stick test of failsafe, the current throttle and stick positions will be applied to the craft.
+Take care not to have sticks in extreme positions when terminating a failsafe test, or in Stage 2 Landing Mode.
+- If `MOTOR_STOP` is active, the props may not be spinning while disarmed.
+If the radio is then switched off, the pilot may think that it is safe to pick up the quad.
+If Stage 2 is set to `Landing Mode`, **the props may spin up without warning at the end of Stage 1**.
-- In 4.3 re-arming is possible, after a failsafe, without needing to power cycle the quad, so that if you crash after failsafe in an inaccessible area, you can perhaps get close enough to regain signal and fly out.
+- Since 4.3, re-arming is possible, after a failsafe, without needing to power cycle the quad, so that if you crash after failsafe in an inaccessible area, and you can get close enough to regain signal, you can re-arm and fly out.

 ## Failsafe Settings